 Morris Library Room 260C

-Suggested databases to search for scholarly sources.
+Suggested databases for scholarly sources.

 - Linguistics and Language Behavior Abstracts

 CSA Linguistics & Language Behavior Abstracts (LLBA) abstracts and indexes the international literature in linguistics and related disciplines in the language sciences.